XingerTang/AlphaPeel/docs/source/usage.rst

 2. Improvement in the error term of the transmission funciton of the part 1:

    - single application of ``e`` can be used
-   - the value of ``e``can also be updated based on the Baum-Welch algorithm.
+   - the value of ``e`` can also be updated based on the Baum-Welch algorithm.
-3. Improvement in the posterior update of part 1: update more frequently.
+3. Improvement in the posterior update of part 1: update more frequently. (x)
-4. Improvement in the transmission funciton of part 2: more realistic value can be used for the cases that recombination events are happened.
+4. Improvement in the transmission funciton of part 2: the updates of recombination rates may can make use of the Baum-Welch algorithm.
 5. Improvement in the emission function of part 2:

    - the error term should be applied before the implementation of the Baum-Welch algorithm.
    - more realistic values can be used.

+New:

+6. Implementation of W-shape cycles to fully use the information of generations with dense information.
+7. Implementation of a logic filter of phasing before the computation.

 .. |Software| replace:: AlphaPeel